wingkwong/leetcode-the-hard-way/solutions/1900-1999/1980-find-unique-binary-string-medium.md

 ## Approach 1: Hash Map

 First we store the existing binary string into a hash map.
 Then we try to build all binary strings one by one and check if it exists in the hash map or not.
-If so, we return the answer.&#x20;
+If so, we return the answer.

 As $$n$$ is at most $$16$$, there would be at most $$2 ^ {16} = 65536$$ possibilities.
 To find all of them, we can do the following.